uml-hci/comp5270-s25/a2-contextual-inquiry.md

 ### What you'll turn in

-Your final submission should take the form of a single 1-2 page report (one document for the both of you) of your contextual inquiry exercise.
+Your final submission should take the form of a single 1-2 page report (just a single document) of your contextual inquiry exercise.
 The report should address the following:

 - What was your research question?
 - Who did you interview?